 Game theory is the study of rational behavior in situations involving interdependence.
-Game Theory is a formal way to analyze interaction among a group of rational individuals who behave strategically.
+Game Theory is a formal way to analyze the interaction among a group of rational individuals who behave strategically.
 Originally, it addressed zero-sum games, in which one person’s gains result in losses for the other participants.

 A rational individual takes action that is consisted of his or her goals.
 Interdependence means that any player is affected by what others do and his actions must depend on the prediction of others’ responses.
 For an individual to decide what to do, they must determine how are others are going to act.
 This determination requires knowledge of other’s aims as well as the options available to them.